Woot! Our goop Fragrance Won an Into the Gloss Award

-But making something seriously luxurious as well as non-toxic, sophisticated, mysterious, sexy—definitely involved challenge, from sourcing non-GMO sugar-cane alcohol for the base to hours spent “geeking out on notes” with GP and natural perfumer Douglas Little.
+But making a luxurious, clean fragrance that’s also sophisticated, mysterious, sexy—definitely involved challenge, from sourcing non-GMO sugar-cane alcohol for the base to hours spent “geeking out on notes” with GP and natural perfumer Douglas Little.
 “To me, a really luxe perfume is of course non-toxic, but it’s got to be everything else, too,” says GP.
 “That’s been the goal, and I love the things we’ve made.”

 The fact that ITG loves what we’re doing is a huge honor; we’re in some pretty amazing company.
 Vintner’s Daughter’s genius, skin-changing serum got an award, too, as did True Botanicals’ brilliant vitamin C powder, as did some really cool conventional brands.
 See the full list and read the story on ITG here.

 Ferber says the ITG team has been referring to this year’s 25 as The New Guard—and we could not be prouder to be a part of it.
 We want nothing less than a perfume revolution—where every perfume’s ingredient list is transparent and non-toxic.